Israel hits Syrian artillery that fired on Golan

 It was the second time in as many days that Israel had fired across the disengagement line drawn at the end of a war in 1973, underscoring international fears that Syria's civil war could ignite a broader regional conflict.

-Israeli military sources said Syrian army mobile artillery was directly hit in the incident.
+Israeli military sources said Syrian mobile artillery was directly hit in the incident.
+There was no immediate word on whether it had been in the hands of Syrian army forces or the rebels they are battling.

 On Sunday the military said it had a fired a guided missile into Syria in a potent "warning shot" after errant mortar fire had fallen on land that Israel seized in a 1967 war.